yourseulah/CSIS-3275-001-Software-Engineering-Vue.js/README.md

   data() {
     return {
       //stage variables
-      //whenever user changes the input, value typed will be save in below stage variables
+      //whenever user changes the input, they are saved in below stage variables
       //v-model enables it.
       welcomeMessage: "",
       fname: "",